hth313/OS4/doc/buffer.rst

 Secondary assignments
 =====================

-Instructions defined in secondary function address tables can be bound to keys and are stored in the secondary assignment area.
-Two assignments are stored into one register and they actually have an `F0` marker just like ordinary key assignment registers, though here it servers no real practical use.
-The function code is the XROM identity (5 bits) combined with the secondary function number in that module.
-This means that the first 2048 secondary functions can be assigned to keys.
+Functions defined in secondary function address tables can be bound to keys and are stored in the secondary assignment area.
+Two assignments can be stored in one register.
+This gives seven nibbles to describe one assignment.
+The function code has a two nibble XROM number and a three nibble secondary function number.
+The two remaining nibbles are the key-code.

-Due to single nibble being used for the size, there is a limit of 30 secondary functions being assigned to keys.
+Due to single nibble being used for the size of this area, there is a limit of 30 secondary functions being assigned to keys.

 The secondary assignments have bitmap registers for fast lookup, much like what is used by the ordinary assignments.
 The ordinary bitmaps